Ricardo Pavoni

-Ricardo Elvio Pavoni Cúneo (born August 8, 1943 in Montevideo) is a Uruguayan former football defender who played the majority of his career for Club Atlético Independiente in the Argentine First Division.
+Ricardo Elvio Pavoni Cúneo (born July 8, 1943, in Montevideo) is a Uruguayan former professional footballer who played as a defender, He played the majority of his career for Club Atlético Independiente of the Argentine Primera Division.
+Pavoni won 5 Copa Libertadores with Independiente.

 Career

 Club

 Pavoni began his football career with the Montevidean club Defensor.
 Disillusioned with life as a footballer, he was on the point of abandoning the game completely and going to work in a casino as a croupier until he was convinced to play football for Independiente of Argentina.
 The left-sided full-back has been described as a natural leader and the perfect man-marker.
 He was also responsible for scoring 57 goals.

 He arrived to Independiente at age 21 to replace Tomás Rolan, another Uruguayan who had suffered a serious injury.
 His first match for Independiente was on March 24, 1965, in a Copa Libertadores match.
 Independiente beat Boca Juniors by two goals to nil.

 For twelve seasons (1965–1976) he was idolised by the Independiente fans.
 He was particularly remembered for his powering runs along the left wing, putting away free kicks with his left foot and for his frequent last-ditch efforts to clear the ball from the goal-line.
 He is considered by many to be the archetypal Uruguayan footballer.

 Pavoni (affectionately known as "el Chivo") won many honours during his career, including the Argentine first division championships three times, the Copa Libertadores five times, the Copa Interamericana on three occasions and one Copa Intercontinental.
 He was also a member of the Uruguayan squad that took part in the World Cup of 1974, in West Germany.
 Since retirement, he has been involved with the club as a trainer with reserve and youth teams.
 He has also been caretaker manager of the first team on several occasions.